sundeepbassi/quizzy-movies/README.md

 4) As a user I want to be able to restart the game at the end.

-  - The screenshot below shows at the bottom of the container there is a restart button to begin the game again.
+  - The screenshot below, shows at the bottom of the container, that there is a restart button to begin the game again.

   - [Restart Button](assets/screenshots/restart.jpg)